Perspectives

 Manawatū-Whanganui

-Currently all seven councils are working through or have already concluded their consultation processes, with a multiplicity of arrangements proposed.
+All seven councils are working through or have already concluded their consultation processes, with a multiplicity of arrangements proposed.

 • Three councils – Ruapehu, Whanganui, and Rangitīkei – are proposing a jointly owned water services organisation as their preferred option.